 9. ROBINSON went on to become the fighter many call the greatest of all-time.
 He won the welterweight title before claiming the middleweight championship five times.
 And then, just like Armstrong, when it was time to stop, he couldn’t.
 His last bout came in 1965, 20 long years after his hero’s final hurrah.

 10. THEIR deaths were six months apart.
 In retirement Armstrong battled alcoholism before finding religion and becoming a baptist minister.
-He died in October 1988, six months before Robinson – most of his riches gone and suffering from Alzheimer’s – passed away at the age of 68.
+He died in at 78 years old in October 1988, six months before Robinson – most of his riches gone and suffering from Alzheimer’s – passed away at the age of 68.